THE COMPACT

 AUDIO CD

-the low bit conversion technique further.
-The result was Direct Stream Digital
+low bit conversion technique further.
+The result was Direct Stream

-than "more".
-In this respect he talks about circuits and buffer amps in players
+better than "more".
+In this respect he talks about circuits and buffer

-place in the converter of the Super Audio CD one must conclude that Meitner contradicts
+that takes place in the converter of the Super Audio CD one must conclude

 HIGH